-Figure 2.1 - Crated Generator
+Figure 2-1.
+Crated Generator

-3. Remove bolts and clamps.
+Remove bolts and pallet brackets (A).
 Exercise caution when removing the generator.
 Dragging it off the pallet WILL damage the base.
 The generator must be lifted from the wooden pallet to remove.

-Figure 2.2 - Generator on Pallet
+Figure 2-2.
+Generator on Pallet

 4. The lid will be locked.
 A set of keys is located behind the breaker door.
-Open the breaker door and cut the zip tie to remove the keys.
+Open the breaker door and cut the cable tie to remove the keys.
 Use the keys to open the lid of the generator.

-Figure 2.3 - Circuit Breaker Box and Keys (as shipped)
+Figure 2-3.
+Circuit Breaker Box and Keys (As Shipped)

 - 5. There are two locks securing the lid, one on each side.
-To properly open the lid, press down on the lid above the side lock and unlock the latch.
+To properly open the lid, press down, on the lid, above the side lock and unlock the latch. - 6.
 Repeat for the other side.
 If pressure is not applied from the top, the lid may appear stuck.

-NOTE: Always verify that the side locks are unlocked before attempting to lift the lid. - 6.
+NOTE: Always verify that the side locks are unlocked before attempting to lift the lid.

 Once the lid is open, remove the front access panel by lifting it up and out.
-Also remove the black panel over top of the customer connection area. - 7.
-Perform a visual inspection for any hidden freight damage.
+Also remove the black

+- panel, indicated by the arrow, over top of the customer connection area. - Perform a visual inspection for any hidden freight damage.
+If damage is present, contact the freight carrier.

-Figure 2.4 - Inspecting for damage
+Figure 2-4.
+Inspect for Damage

-- 8. Figure 2.5 illustrates the following:
+9. Figure 2-5 illustrates the following:

-- Customer connection area (underneath and behind the control panel)
+Α Customer connection area (underneath and behind the control panel)

-- Fuel regulator
+В Fuel regulator

-- Battery compartment
+С Battery compartment

-- Location of "Loose Shipped Parts"
+D Location of "Loose Shipped Parts"